-Sigma Pi Sigma exists to honor outstanding scholarship in physics; to encourage interest in physics among students at all levels; to promote an attitude of service of its members towards their fellow students, colleagues, and the public; to provide a fellowship of persons who have excelled in physics.
+Sigma Pi Sigma exists to honor outstanding scholarship in physics and astronomy; to encourage interest in physics and astronomy among students at all levels; to promote an attitude of service of its members towards their fellow students, colleagues, and the public; to provide a fellowship of persons who have excelled in physics and astronomy.
 Sigma Pi Sigma’s mission is not completed in the induction ceremony with the recognition of academic accomplishment.
 In the four dimensions of Honor, Encouragement, Service, and Fellowship, the mission of Sigma Pi Sigma takes a longer view.

 Founded in 1921, Sigma Pi Sigma is a member honor society of the Association of College Honor Societies.
-Our society has some 75,000 historical members.
+Our society has over 100,000 historical members and over 80,000 current members.
 Election to Sigma Pi Sigma is a lifetime membership.

 Sigma Pi Sigma chapters are restricted to colleges and universities of recognized standing that offer a strong physics major.
 The chapters receive into membership undergraduate and graduate students, faculty members, and a few others in closely related fields.
 Students elected to membership must attain high standards of general scholarship and outstanding achievement in physics.

 Certain high numerical standards for admittance are established by chapter bylaws and the national constitution.
 Undergraduate candidates must be in the upper one-third of their class in general scholarship to meet the minimum standard that chapters may use.
-A higher minimum average is often established for physics courses.
-Undergraduate candidates must have completed at least three semesters of full-time college work and at least three semester courses in physics that can be credited toward a physics major.
+A higher minimum average is often established for physics and astronomy courses.
+Undergraduate candidates must have completed at least three semesters of full-time college work and at least three semester courses in physics and astronomy that can be credited toward a physics and astronomy major.
 Graduate students and faculty members may be elected at any time.
-Students who are not physics majors can be elected, provided that they meet the standards and have demonstrated an interest in physics.
+Students who are not physics majors can be elected, provided that they meet the standards and have demonstrated an interest in physics and astronomy.

 A chapter can elect to active membership qualified students and faculty members in nearby colleges that do not have a Sigma Pi Sigma chapter.
 Physicists in industry and government laboratories, as well as secondary school physics teachers, can be elected on the basis of their professional record.

-Members have the opportunity to attend local chapter events, as well as SPS events, as a way to share their experiences with younger members of the physics community.
-This allows students to meet new people, network and keep up on the latest trends in physics.
+Members have the opportunity to attend local chapter events, as well as SPS events, as a way to share their experiences with younger members of the physics and astronomy community.
+This allows students to meet new people, network and keep up on the latest trends in physics and astronomy.

 Members can engage with each other via our Facebook and LinkedIn groups and participate in Adopt-a-Physicist, an online forum that connects high school students with physics graduates.
 Members can also opt-in to receive notice of special events and opportunities through quarterly emails.

-The US Civil Service Commission has stated that membership in a recognized national honor society (like Sigma Pi Sigm) meets one of the requirements for entrance at the GS-7 level in numerous professional and technical occupations in the Federal service.
+The US Civil Service Commission has stated that membership in a recognized national honor society (like Sigma Pi Sigma) meets one of the requirements for entrance at the GS-7 level in numerous professional and technical occupations in the Federal service.
+OPM guidelines.

 Induction into Sigma Pi Sigma is a lifetime membership, with one-time dues of $54 paid at the time of induction.
 This fee includes a one-year membership in the Society of Physics Students (SPS) or a one-year extension of membership for current SPS members.